Chicago Woodturners

 People do not just watch.
 They ask questions, try things, and keep working between meetings.

-That is when people compare approaches, solve problems, and point each other toward the next step.
+That is when people linger over recent work, compare approaches, and point each other toward the next step.